tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/Report/Objective-1-Analysis.md

 - Once I had the actual journey durations, I added another column for the **advertised journey duration** (based on the original scheduled arrival times).
 - From this I was able to calculate the difference between the two, which formed the basis for my analysis.

-I visualized this in Power BI to show which routes were, on average, consistently running later than advertised, sorted by the difference in actual and advertised journey times.
+I visualised this in Power BI to show which routes were, on average, consistently running later than advertised, sorted by the difference in actual and advertised journey times.

 ##
 **Power BI Visualisation:**